-- 1.1 For students whose behaviour causes concern, despite the measures that have been put in place to support them, there is no improvement and therefore additional support is needed, referral to the Fair Access Panel for additional support would be appropriate. - 1.2 The options which may be available are: - Request for Advice and Support - 2.
-Intervention at The Linden Centre for an assessment and intervention programme then a supported reintegration to their own school - A Managed Move to another school - 1.3 For any referral to FAP it should be clear which of these options is being requested and there should be parental agreement to the details being shared and consent for the option requested.
+- 1.1 For students whose behaviour causes concern that, despite the measures that have been put in place to support them, there is no improvement and therefore additional support is needed, referral to the Fair Access Panel for additional support would be appropriate. - 1.2 The options which may be available are: - 1.
+A place at the House 1 provision - 2.
+Intervention at The Linden Centre (KS3) for an assessment and intervention programme then a supported reintegration to their own school - 3.
+Consideration for a place at Kickstart for a personalised programme of provision (only available to KS4 students) - 1.3 For any referral to FAP it should be clear which of these options is being requested and there should be parental agreement to the details being shared and consent for the option requested.
 The details of each of these options are: